-Comprehensive income
+Comprehensive income (loss)

-Companies are required to report as comprehensive income all changes in equity during a period, except those resulting from investments by owners and distributions to owners, for the period in which they are recognized.
-Comprehensive income is the total of net income and other comprehensive income items, such as unrealized gains or losses on foreign currency translation adjustments.
-Comprehensive income must be reported on the face of the annual financial statements.
-The Company's operations did not give rise to any material items includable in comprehensive income, which were not already in net income for the years ended December 31, 2013 and 2012.
-Accordingly, the Company's comprehensive income is the same as its net income for the periods presented.
+Comprehensive income (loss) refers to net income (loss) and other revenue, expenses, gains and losses that, under generally accepted accounting principles, are recorded as an element of shareholders' equity but are excluded from the calculation of net income (loss).
+The Company's operations did not give rise to any material items includable in comprehensive income (loss), which were not already in net income (loss) for the years ended December 31, 2014 and 2013.
+Accordingly, the Company's comprehensive income (loss) is the same as its net income (loss) for the periods presented.